What To Expect

 What about kids?

 At All Souls, we want kids to be engaged in the life of the Church as a whole while also receiving age appropriate instruction in the Christian faith.
-Thus, the service begins with the children present.
-After the “Collect of the Day,” they are dismissed for their lesson and activities which coincides with what the adults are learning.
+Thus, children begin with their own lesson and activities which coincides with what the adults are learning at the beginning of the service.

 Currently, we have children’s programming for kids preschool thru 5th grade.